canonical/ubuntu-mir/README.md

 TODO-A: - not a rust package, no extra constraints to consider in that regard
 TODO-B: - Rust package that has all dependencies vendored.
 It does neither
 TODO-B:   have *Built-Using (after build).
-Nor does the biuld log indicate
+Nor does the build log indicate
 TODO-B:   built-in sources that are missed to be reported as Built-Using.

 TODO: - rust package using dh_cargo (dh ... --buildsystem cargo)